 Electromagnetic compatibility is the ability of electronic components to work as desired.
 They should do so in their electromagnetic environment.

 There’s better electromagnetic compatibility in SMT compared to through-hole.
 The reason for such is that SMT offers a shorter return path.
-The quicker return path comes about since components sit close to each other as opposed to through-hole.
+The quicker return path comes about since components sit close to each other instead of through-hole.

 Cost :

 With through-hole, there’s some significant cost-saving, unlike SMT.
-For instance, packaging using through-hole doesn’t require the use of detailed and expensive equipment.
+For instance, packaging usinga through-hole doesn’t require detailed and expensive equipment.

 (A surface-mounted PCB)